• Home

 The truth is that he is excited by his own actions as he never has been before.
 The plot plays out through a series of wilder and crazier patients who our hero shrink learns to emulate and assume their behaviors in ways that both help our shrink make his life more exciting, but equally make his life more complicated and drive him into deeper and deeper trouble.

 Through the examples of his patients, he studies martial arts, learns to play the blues harmonica, he buys a motorcycle.
 And he associates with all the people and has the exciting kind of adventures that come with the subcultures that these behaviors collect.
 His circle becomes several circles of wildly different kinds of people.
 He finds himself in a new world that holds violence, death, passion and the adventure he has always wanted.
+Isolating and managing these new sub-circles of characters causes some embarrassment, drama and comedy as they collide.
+His male friends wonder what has got into him, and his female friends find him "more interesting."

-"John Wesley Hardin - By Myself" Intense historic western drama
+"John Wesley Hardin - By Myself" Intense Historic Western Drama

-"John Wesley Hardin - By Myself" Intense historic western drama
+"John Wesley Hardin - By Myself" Intense Historic Western Drama

-"John Wesley Hardin - By Myself" Intense historic western drama
+"John Wesley Hardin - By Myself" Intense Historic Western Drama

 The Mild Ones - Broad Contemporary Comedy

-"John Wesley Hardin - By Myself" Intense historic western drama
+"John Wesley Hardin - By Myself" Intense Historic Western Drama

 Or "Sons of Apathy" – about biker wanabees.